January 9, 2024

 In short, fleet managers are creating value and meeting ESG goals with fleet electrification and those who adopt a sound EV fleet management strategy will get more out of this transition while establishing a clear path to a more sustainable and resilient future.
 This article will explore the future of electric vehicle fleet management and how fleet managers can make the most of their transition to an electrified fleet.

-The Current Landscape of EV Fleet Management
+The Current Landscape of Electric Vehicle Fleet Management

 While fleet electrification is still in its early stages, with 17% of fleets currently using EVs in some capacity, experts predict that 77 million electric fleet vehicles could be on the roads by 2025—unlocking cost savings at the pump, creating an improved brand image, and resulting in a reduction of 60 to 68% in carbon emissions for organizations.